digitgopher/showdown-model/README.md

 - Season statistics data from Baseball Reference.
 - Showdown card data compiled from various sources.

-There are [various](data/showdown/process.vb) [helper](data/br/format_brdata.py) [functions](data/br/insert_brdata.py) (and useful regex notes) to convert raw data into usable MySQL tables.
+- There are [various](data/showdown/process.vb) [helper](data/br/format_brdata.py) [functions](data/br/insert_brdata.py) (and useful regex notes) to convert raw data into usable MySQL tables.

-##### FAQ
+##### Usage

+- Load data (`cards-tables.sql`, `[yyyy]_all.sql`).
+Tested with MySQL.
+- Set up R and required libraries.
+Works without this if you use `single` for opponent (distribution of opponents will not be used).
-Are you going to release the results of the model? *The results format is still under development, see the [releases](https://github.com/digitgopher/MLBShowdownStatistics/releases) page for prototypes to date.*
+- Run `formula.php` command line. *Output is very raw.
+The results format is still under development, see [releases](https://github.com/digitgopher/MLBShowdownStatistics/releases) for prototypes to date.*

-Why are you using php on the command line? *Because at one point I wanted to, and it works.*
+- Todo: make interface, unhardcode a bunch of things, and/or publish results of the model.

 ##### About the game itself
-Play a game of baseball with trading cards.
+Play baseball with trading cards.
 In a nutshell: Roll a 20 sided die twice to determine the result of an at-bat.
 Links: See the [rules][1] of the [game][2].
 Example [pitcher][4] and [position player][3] cards.

 [1]: http://www.geocities.ws/mlbshowdown/rulebook.html